-- Businesses with any type of malt beverage or wine permit must have an employee who is at least 18 years old in charge at all times. - Businesses with any type of spirituous liquor permit must have an employee who is at least 21 years old in charge at all times. - Permit holders with a Brown Bagging or Special Occasion permit must have a person in charge at all times who is at least 21 years old.
+• Businesses with any type of malt beverage or wine permit must have an employee who is always at least 18 years old in charge..

+• Businesses with any type of spirituous liquor permit must have an employee who is always at least 21 years old in charge.

+• Permit holders with a Brown Bagging or Special Occasion permit must always have a person in charge who is at least 21 years old.